Android-for-Python/Android-for-Python-Users/README.md

 self.service.start(mActivity,'')
 ```

-`SERVICE_NAME` is the name of a Java class implementing the service.
+`SERVICE_NAME` is the name of a Java class implementing the service, which in turn executes the `the_service.py`.

 A [foreground service](https://developer.android.com/guide/components/foreground-services) is specified in buildozer.spec with:
 ```